PrinceAdvance/Spark_Streaming/realtime-pipeline/User_guide.md

 ## Steps to Run

-1. Open terminal in the `realtime-pipeline/` folder.
+1. Open terminal in the `realtime-pipeline/` folder
 2. Start the project:

 Run docker compose up --build in the terminal